-Fig. 9 Comparison of different viewer interpolation functions for a convex mirror.
-The left set uses pervertex viewer height and distance with a Gaussian falloff.
-The right set uses constant height and distance per projector with a Gaussian falloff.
+Figure 9.
+Comparison of different viewer interpolation functions for a convex mirror.
+The left set uses per-vertex viewer height and distance with a gaussian falloff.
+The right set uses constant height and distance per-projector with a gaussian falloff.
 Photographs taken with per-vertex interpolation show less distortion with consistent vertical perspective.
 In contrast, straight lines appear curved in photographs using constant per-projector interpolation.

-parts of the rendering pipeline do not need to repeated for every view.
-Even on modern hardware, rendering 70+ simultaneous views limits scene complexity.
-An alternative solution would be to distribute rendering across multiple devices.
-In the extreme case, each projector could have a dedicated low-cost single-board computer such as Raspberry Pi.
+extreme case, each projector could have a dedicated low-cost single-board computer such as Raspberry Pi.
 This could decrease costs, but makes it more difficult to synchronize frames and share resources.

-Finally, we plan to adapt our tracking interpolation to other autosteroscopic displays including larger-scale projector arrays.
-As our display system contains no moving parts, there is no inherent limit to the size of the display.
+Finally we plan to adapt our tracking interpolation to other autosteroscopic displays including larger-scale projector arrays.
+As our display system contains mo moving parts, there is no inherent limit to the size of the display.
 The lenticular and holographic diffuser materials are available in large sheets or rolls.
 As the display size increases, the projectors will need to be brighter with higher pixel resolution to maintain image quality.
 It is also possible to scale the field of view.
-For example, if additional projectors were mounted in a full circle around a cylindrical anisotropic screen, then the display could provide a complete 360-deg viewing experience.
+For example, if additional projectors were mounted in a full circle around a cylindrical anisotropic screen, then the display could provide a complete 360° viewing experience.